OpenBCI/Documentation/docs/08FAQ/05-ShippingFAQ.md

+---
+id: ShippingFAQ
-#Shipping & Taxes
+title: Shipping & Taxes
+---

 ##Where do you ship to?

 We ship worldwide!

 ##What are the shipping rates?